-Environmental, Social, Corporate Governance factors and the exercising of rights The Trustees' investment managers provide annual reports on how they have engaged with issuers regarding social, environmental and corporate governance issues.
-The Trustees receive information from their investment advisers on the investment managers' approaches to engagement.
-The manager has not acted in accordance with their policies and frameworks.
-The manager's policies are not in line with the Trustees' policies in this area. -- -- ---
+Environmental, Social, Corporate Governance factors and the exercising of rights

+- The Trustees' investment managers provide annual reports on how they have engaged with issuers regarding social, environmental and corporate governance issues. - The Trustees receive information from their investment advisers on the investment managers' approaches to engagement. - The Trustees will engage, via their investment advisers, with investment managers and/or other relevant persons about relevant matters at least annually.

+- The manager has not acted in accordance with their policies and frameworks. - The manager's policies are not in line with the Trustees' policies in this area.